 When a Section 1983 suit has to do with an arrest—a central police function—a court will normally consider the officer to have acted under color of state law.

 A man and a friend went to the police station to talk about a pending case.
 As the man was leaving, an officer arrested him for disorderly conduct.
-Then, the man claimed, officers slammed his head against the pavement, knocking him unconscious.
+According to the man, the police used far too much force in the arrest process.
+He claimed officers slammed his head against the pavement, knocking him unconscious.
 He also asserted that officers beat him after he regained consciousness.

 After the man sued the police under Section 1983, the officers tried to get the case dismissed.
 One of their arguments was that the man (now the plaintiff) didn’t present any evidence showing monetary losses suffered due to the incident—for instance, medical bills and lost wages.

 The appeals court hearing the case held that the plaintiff didn’t have to show evidence of “direct monetary loss” in order to establish that he deserved compensation.
 The court held that the plaintiff could show he was entitled to damages by presenting evidence of physical pain or emotional distress resulting from the incident.
 And, the court said, even a Section 1983 plaintiff who can’t show these kinds of losses can be entitled to nominal damages.
 (Slicker v.
 Jackson, 215 F.3d 1225, 1227 (11th Cir.
 2000).)